JMarcosHP/Debian-Indestructible/rollbacks.md

 - Run system updates
 - Make any permanent changes

-Any changes will be lost and could corrupt the rollback process.
+Any changes will be lost and could get your system into an inconsistent state.

 **4. Verify the snapshot state**